industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ## Configure PROFINET Driver in TIA Portal

-## Configure PROFINET IO Connector

-There are two ways how to configure the PROFINET IO Connector
-1. [Directly in IED](Configuration_IED.md) - using Common Configurator application (newest and preferable way)
-2. [In IEM](Configuration_IEM.md) - PROFINET IO Configuration Files (older and more complicated way)

-The Profinet configuration is configured with the SIMATIC TIA Portal.

-### TIA Portal HSP for PN Driver
+In order to manage a communication between PLC and IED, the PROFINET Driver should be configured in TIA Portal.

 > [!NOTE]
-> From version 1.3.0-57 of IED firmware (ied-os-1.3.0-57), Layer 2 can be configured after onboarding of IED.
-Previous versions support setting Layer 2  **only** during onboarding.

-The PNDriver V2.2 is not included automatically in TIA Portal V16.
-You have to install the HSP (Hardware Support Package).
+> If the TIA Portal V16 and older is used, the PNDriver V2.2 is not included automatically in there.
+Therefore, the HSP (Hardware Support Package) has to be installed.
 You can download the needed HSP 0307 from the Siemens support pages [↗ ID 72341852](https://support.industry.siemens.com/cs/ww/en/view/72341852).

 ![TIA_Portal_HSP_for_PN_Driver](graphics/TIA_Portal_HSP_for_PN_Driver.PNG)

-### Configure PROFINET IO Connector in TIA Portal

 Click "Devices & Network" at the top of the left side.